mullerdavid/ctf_writeups/cyberquest24/Crypto_Protect_Ted/WRITEUP.md

 The tables are stored inside the `wb` variable.

-Checking the backend side, it's a simple AES CBC.
+Checking the backend side, it's a simple AES ECB.

 # Papers